Help Dorset Recover

 Restoration and hope

-We can't wait to catch up on our habitat maintenance and renovation work, including:
+We are now catching up on our habitat maintenance and renovation work, including:

 - Tackling the damage caused by vandalism, fly-tipping and heath fires, which has scarred large areas of land, and placed many vulnerable animals and plants at risk.